eBay/TrustFabric/StrongIdentity.md

 ### Password-less

 Session layer requires `client_id` and `client_secret` for client identification.
-The fabric layer eliminates the passwords by using tokens that are valid for a short duration.
-This eliminates client secret generation and a need to secure them centrally.
+The fabric layer eliminates the passwords by using tokens that are valid for a short duration, eliminating the need for client secret generation and securing them centrally.

 In addition, TrustFabric leverages the Vectors Of Trust as specified in [RFC 8485](https://tools.ietf.org/html/rfc8485) and associated claims `vot` and a`vom`.
 Purpose of these claims is to use Systems of Records and Sources of Truth (e.g. CMDB or API Servers) to verify and validate application deployment and application behaviour before attestation.